aiidateam/aiida-core/docs/source/concepts/processes.rst

 Process exit codes
 ==================
 The previous section about the process state showed that a process that is ``Finished`` does not say anything about whether the result is 'successful' or 'failed'.
-The ``Finished`` state means nothing more than that the engine succeeded to run the process to the end of execution, without it encountering exceptions or being killed.
+The ``Finished`` state means nothing more than that the engine succeeded in running the process to the end of execution, without it encountering exceptions or being killed.
 To distinguish between a 'successful' and 'failed' process, an 'exit status' can be defined.
 The `exit status is a common concept in programming <https://en.wikipedia.org/wiki/Exit_status>`_ and is a small integer, where zero means that the result of the process was successful, and a non-zero value indicates a failure.
 By default a process that terminates nominally will get a ``0`` (zero) exit status.